Is it is a wise choice to take up real estate just to do it on a part-time basis?

-The key is in joining a right real estate agency and never allowing your part-time status to diminish your passion and service to your clients.
+The key is in joining a right real estate agency and never allowing your part-time status to diminish your passion, knowledge and service to your clients.

-There is nothing wrong with being a part-time real estate agent and if you aspire to be a successful part-time agent, here are a few things that you need to know.
+There is nothing wrong with being a part-time real estate agent but if you aspire to be a successful one, here are a few things that you need to know.

 1. You’ll Need To Spend Money First Before Making Money